SiliconLabs/wisun-br-linux/README.md

 ## Prerequisites

-This project provide a daemon which takes care of all the high level stuff of the Wi-SUN protocol.
-Then a RF device (RF Co-Processor, RCP) is necessary to transmit the data.
-Currently, the only supported device is the Silicon Labs EFR32.
+This project provides a daemon which is responsible of running the Wi-SUN protocol high-level layers.
+It is paired with an RF device (Radio Coprocessor, RCP) handling the low-level layers and RF activities.
+The RCP devices currently supported are the EFR32FG12 and EFR32MG12.

-The EFR32 need to flashed with a specific firmware in order to communicate with the daemon.
-The sources of the firmware are not yet publicly available.
-However, you can check the repository [wisun-br-linux-docker][1] that contains a bundle of all the necessary components (including a compiled firmware) to make the Border Router working.
+The EFR32 needs to be flashed with a specific firmware in order to communicate with the daemon.
+This firmware is provided in a binary format.
+To help users deploy and evaluate the solution, a repository [wisun-br-linux-docker][1] is provided.
+It contains a bundle of all the necessary software components (including a compiled RCP firmware) to run the Linux Wi-SUN border router.

-For now, from the RF device point of view, the serial link is the only bus supported to communicate with the host.
-Thanks to the WSTK board, the serial link is provided over the USB connector of the WSTK board.
-The device /dev/ACMx should appears when you plug the WSTK.
+The communication between the Linux host and the EFR32 is supported through a serial link (UART).
+Thanks to the Silicon Labs mainboard, the serial link is provided over a USB communication.
+The device `/dev/ACMx` should appears when you plug the mainboard.

 [1]: https://github.com/SiliconLabs/wisun-br-linux-docker